 Master of Applied Linguistics

 I draw from a range of counseling approaches, depending on the needs of each person, but always with the whole person – mind and body – in central focus.
 I am able to work from a cognitive behavioral therapy (CBT) perspective, looking at how unhelpful patterns of thinking and behaving can be slowly modified to be more constructive and in turn, affect our emotional state.
 I am also able to work from an existential perspective, which is more philosophical and examines how we can deal honestly and constructively with the big questions and dilemmas of human existence.
 I have completed specific training in Compassion Focused Therapy, which considers the struggles we may have in moving past strong emotions like shame and anger, and Mindfulness, which with its focus on breathing and conscious relaxation is invaluable for dealing with anxiety, rumination (thinking about things over and over) and depression.
+I have a Diploma in working with sex addiction, in particular addiction to internet pornography.
 Whatever the approach, I aim to make counseling accessible and not mysterious, so that you will feel comfortable and confident to ask questions about any aspect of our work together.

 Would you like to know more about counseling?